Faqih472/voxmod-voice-studio/README.md

 ## 🔒 License

-AGPL-3.0:
+MIT License:
-✅ Personal use, educational use, modification
+✅ Personal use, educational use, modification, and commercial use allowed.
-❌ Commercial use or SaaS hosting without open-sourcing
+✅ Redistribution and private use allowed.

 **Disclaimer:** For creative and educational purposes only.
 Do not use for deepfakes or malicious impersonation.

+<p align="center">Built with 💙 by <b>VoxMod Team</b></p>

 <p align="center">Built with 💙 by <b>VoxMod Team</b></p>